Tui raises €400m ahead of summer holiday season

 “The mood music for Tui is looking pessimistic in both countries,” Mr Clarke said.
 “In Germany, foreign travel has been scorned by politicians in the media, while the UK government has confirmed summer holidays will require a PCR test.
 Both of these moves will hit Tui’s bookings.”

-Tui’s share price fell more than seven per cent in early trading in London before rallying to close down 2.1 per cent at 389p.
+Tui’s share price fell more than 7 per cent in early trading in London before rallying to close down 2.1 per cent at 389p.

 The uneven rollout of vaccines and a new wave of cases and lockdowns in Europe have stalled a surge in summer holiday bookings, damping industry hopes for 2021.

-Between early February and late March, confirmed bookings for summer 2021 remained stagnant at 2.8m, with 180,000 additional bookings during the period counteracted by a rise in cancellations.
+Between early February and late March, confirmed bookings for summer 2021 remained stagnant at 2.8 million, with 180,000 additional bookings during the period counteracted by a rise in cancellations.

 Stuart Gordon, leisure analyst at Berenberg, said despite the extra liquidity from the bond Tui’s cash position would be “tested” later in the year.